 “The Mellon Mays Undergraduate Fellowship is a unique avenue to provide realistic opportunities to brilliant and hardworking underrepresented students of Cal State Fullerton,” said Zakyi Ibrahim, chair and professor of religious studies at Cal State Fullerton and the MMUF student coordinator.
 “I am proud and immensely pleased that with this grant, humanities majors will be the beneficiaries of this highly coveted program.
 I am excited and eager to help our students reap the rewards of their hard work in obtaining their doctorates and becoming professors.”

-An information session will take place at noon Thursday, Feb.
-1, in Room 219 of the Humanities-Social Sciences Building for students interested in learning more about the Fellows program.
-To learn more about the program and eligibility, go to: http://hss.fullerton.edu/mmuf/.
+An information session will be held at noon Thursday, Feb.
+1, in Room 219 of the Humanities-Social Sciences Building for students interested in learning more about the program.
+Details and eligibility information are available online: http://hss.fullerton.edu/mmuf/.

 “Inviting family members to the discussion helps create support mechanisms for many first-generation students,” said Ibrahim.
 “Most families want to support their students academically but may not have the experience or knowledge to do so.”